DURATION

 Although we schedule departure dates outside of the main monsoon season, weather conditions in any mountain region can be unpredictable and sometimes your host will need to revert to 'Plan B'.

-No two trekking seasons are the same but occasional landslides or heavy snowfall/avalanches have been known to lead to trail closures in this region.
-In this event, it will not be possible to reach Yala Peak or summit a peak and your host will organise an alternative trek - usually the Laurebina La to Gosainkunda.
+No two trekking seasons are the same, but occasional landslides or heavy snowfall and avalanches have been known to lead to trail closures in this region.
+In this event, it will not be possible to reach Yala Peak or summit a peak and your host will organise an alternative trek: usually the Laurebina La to Gosainkunda.

-You can leave any luggage not needed on the trek at your hotel in Kathmandu.
+You can leave any extra luggage that you don't need on your trek at your hotel in Kathmandu.

 There will be one porter for every person.
-They will each carry up to 20-25kg of kit (including your climbing gear) so your overnight bags will be transported for you.
-Please pack no more than 15kg per person of personal clothing/items (including your sleeping bag) in a soft backpack or duffel bag, allowing for the climbing equipment to make up the remainder of the porterage limit.
-You will only need to carry a ‘day pack’ with essentials in (extra layer, snacks, water, suncream, camera etc).
+They will each carry up to 20-25kg of kit (including your climbing gear), so your overnight bags will be transported for you.
+Please pack no more than 15kg per person of personal clothing/items (including your sleeping bag) in a soft backpack or duffel bag, allowing for the climbing equipment to make up the remainder of the porter's weight limit.
+You will only need to carry a daypack with essentials in it (extra layers, snacks, water, suncream, camera etc).

 Cook Like a Local: This short cooking workshop (approx. 3 hours) teaches you how to cook popular Nepali dishes like momos and dal bhat.
 You’ll meet your teacher and accompany them shopping, then head to the kitchen and learn to cook alongside them.
 Price: pay what you think the workshop is worth!